Common percarina: Description

 The common percarina is distinguished from its congener P. maeotica by having no scales on its cheek, by having nearly transparent membranes on the body and fins, the upper body is milky white in colour with no spots.
-It also has 8-9 round or irregular markings on the base of both dorsal fins.
-The dorsal fins are clearly separate in both species of Percarina and in this species the first dorsal fin contains 9-10 spines while the second dorsal fin contains 3 spines and 10-12 soft rays.
-The anal fin has 2 spines and 8-11 soft rays. this species has a maximum published standard length of 10 cm.
+It also has 8–9 round or irregular markings on the base of both dorsal fins.
+The dorsal fins are clearly separate in both species of Percarina and in this species the first dorsal fin contains 9–10 spines while the second dorsal fin contains 3 spines and 10–12 soft rays.
+The anal fin has 2 spines and 8–11 soft rays. this species has a maximum published standard length of 10 cm.

 Distribution

 The common percarina is found in eastern Europe in the northwestern Black Sea where it occurs in estuaries and coastal lagoons and in the lower reaches of the Danube, Dniester, Southern Bug and Dnieper.
-The 2016 discovery of the common percarina in the Zaporizske Reservoir in the Ukraine advances its known distribution upstream on the Dnieper River and extends its current range.
+The 2016 discovery of the common percarina in the Zaporizske Reservoir in Ukraine advances its known distribution upstream on the Dnieper River and extends its current range.
 It also shows that this species is able to adapt to a fully freshwater environment.
-The common percarina has been recorded from the Ukraine, Moldova and Romania.
+The common percarina has been recorded from Ukraine, Moldova and Romania.